Game-theoretic statistics and safe anytime-valid inference: General principles and methodology

+The previous development is based on the premise that we take the alternative $\cQ$ very seriously, as containing distributions from which the data may actually be sampled.
+More generally, we may simply have a set of distributions available which we think may predict the data reasonably well in terms of the log score, but which we would never believe to be `true', so that taking an expectation over them as in the GRO definition is not too meaningful.
+There is nothing that stops us from using such $\cQ$ in combination with e.g.\ the plug-in method; we will still have an e-process, we merely cannot claim its optimality any more.
+We return to this more `Fisherian' perspective on testing in Section~\ref{subsubsec:mdl}.

-\cite{waudby2020estimating} have proposed a related method, which they call GRAPA (Growth Rate Adaptive to the Particular Alternative).
-On round $t$, it uses the empirical distribution of $X^{t-1}$, possibly smoothed, for the numerator in \eqref{eq:unit}.
+Alternatively, \cite{waudby2020estimating}'s GRAPA (Growth Rate Adaptive to the Particular Alternative) method uses, on round $t$, the empirical distribution of $X^{t-1}$, possibly smoothed, for the numerator in \eqref{eq:unit}.
 In practice, this yields efficient tests and (by inversion) confidence sets.
 GRAPA tries to mimic the growth rate that would be achieved by using a smoothed empirical distribution as the alternative (or its projection onto $\cQ$ when possible), while REGROW tries to match the $Q^*$-expected growth rate by learning $Q^*$ by the method of mixtures.